It’s definitely a hot topic and we were delighted with the response we got – thanks to everyone who took the time to give us their opinions.

 “Could change MOT for a compulsory annual full service should cover all safety items.”
 Philip W.

-Remember, if you’re ever worried about your vehicle’s emission levels, or if you have failed your MOT on emissions, TerraClean may be able to help.
+Remember, if you’re ever worried about your vehicle’s emission levels, or if you have failed your MOT test on emissions, TerraClean may be able to help.
 Speak to your local dealer – pop your postcode in the search bar above to find them – before you pay out for costly replacement parts.